hughbien/thymerb/README.md

       `notify-send -u critical "Thymes Up!"` if seconds_left == 0
     end

 The `set` method sets different configurations.
-There are only two:

 * `:timer` seconds to countdown from
 * `:warning` seconds threshold before tmux timer turns red (use 0 to disable)
+* `:warning_color` color of the tmux timer during the warning period
 * `:interval` refresh rate of the progress bar and tmux status in seconds
 * `:tmux` whether or not you want tmux integration on (false by default)
 * `:tmux_theme` optionally lets you format the tmux status